The Power of Thinking has become an over-expressed topic with time especially after the success of ‘The Secret‘.

-So, what you see in the figure?
-A tiny vegetable face right!
-Or I could just say a collection of vegetables but your first thought might be you see a face.
-And the most interesting part is not that you recognize the facial pattern, but how fast you do that.
-Because when your brain cells are that slow, you can only do 30-40 operations within that split second.
+Well, the most interesting part of this experiment is not that you recognize the facial pattern, but how fast you can do it.
+Because when our brain cells are that slow, we can only do 30-40 operations within that split second.

 Surprisingly, computer software needs many more steps, thousands and even millions of steps to come to that same result.
 And this simple experiment leads us to the fundamental principle of how we think.

 When an external input hits our eyes, it gets processed by sensory cells which gets activated and that further activates the neural network.
 The brain doesn’t distinguish between processing and output because processing the information is the ‘Thought’ itself.

 The thought is how the brain cells interact and how they process information.
 This is different from a computer because no matter which type of processing a computer uses, (whether it is algorithmic, deep learning network or any method that will come up in the future) it’ll always be input, processing and output without mistakes.

 But if we, as humans, don’t do any mistakes, you just end up at the place you are programmed for but nowhere new.

 Computers are intelligent but intelligence is nothing special.
 Intelligence means you follow the rules as fast and efficiently as possible but not to change rules.
 No super intelligent computer can ever rule the world because intelligence is not enough; you need to be a rule breaker and a game changer to do that.
 This is called Creativity.

 It’s the mistakes in our thinking and not the perfection that separates us from non-creative machines.
 And by mistake, I mean we can come up with a new thought, a new activity pattern without knowing before whether this is correct or not.
 There’s no objective criterion for a good idea.